folktizen/olive/README.md

      yarn build
      ```
 2. **Update the Subgraph:**
-   - Edit `packages/subgraph/bin/config.ts` with the Foundry contract `address` and `startBlock`
-   - Update `SUPPORTED_NETWORKS` in `packages/subgraph/bin/build-subgraph.ts`
-   - Add relevant `build` and `prepare` commands in `packages/subgraph/package.json`
+   - Edit the relevant config and network support in `packages/subgraph` scripts and config files.
 3. **Update the UI web:**
-   - Add tokens for the new chain in `packages/web/models/token/tokens.ts`
-   - Add a default token pair in `packages/web/utils/constants.ts`
+   - Add tokens and default pairs in the appropriate files under `packages/web/models/`, `packages/web/utils/`, or related directories as your project structure requires.
-   - Update WAGMI chains config in `packages/web/providers/wagmi-config.ts`
+   - Update WAGMI chains config and token picker constants in their respective files.
-   - Add common tokens in `packages/web/components/token-picker/constants.ts`
 4. **Try to create a new farm in the UI!**

 ---